ezrichards/brickly/README.md

 ## Example Query Creation

 An example demo video can be viewed [here](https://youtu.be/cSFBMrzIK1s).
+Detailed instructions can be found below.

 Create three "let" blocks, named "sensor" "device" and "zone" respectively.
 Sensor should be a `https://brickschema.org/schema/Brick#Zone_Air_Temperature_Sensor`, device should be a `https://brickschema.org/schema/Brick#VAV` and zone should be a `https://brickschema.org/schema/Brick#HVAC_Zone`.